qtlHD/qtlHD/doc/input/mapping_inputs.md

         ...
         # --- Data Frequencies end

-# The genotype file
+# The genotype section

-The genotype file contains markers (columns) x individuals (rows), giving the (observed) genotypes.
+The genotype section, or file, contains markers (columns) x individuals (rows), giving the (observed) genotypes.
 The values can either be numbers, or symbols (but not both).

 The file, or section, starts with